Maslinin/Consyzer/README.md

 The application works correctly, without violating the integrity and security of the system, if all unmanaged DLLs are on the intended location according to the metadata; but if at least one of the Dll is missing, the application will not only crash, but may also lead to a security breach of the entire system.

-Consyzer was designed specifically to prevent such incidents
+Consyzer was designed specifically to prevent such incidents.

 ## Benefits of Consyzer
 1. *Consyzer* is GUI independent and easy to run from *CLI*;